Lisa Bloom: Other

 Bloom and her firm represented male model Jason Boyce in his lawsuit against fashion photographer Bruce Weber among other people in New York State Supreme Court in December 2017.

 On May 1, 2020, Bloom posted on Twitter that although she believed Tara Reade was assaulted by the former vice president Joe Biden, she would still support Biden.

 On March 3, 2023, Bloom announced that she would be representing vegan activist Miyoko Schinner in a wrongful termination counter lawsuit against Miyoko's Creamery.

 On August 15, 2024, the Department of Justice announced that Lisa Bloom and Braden Pollock, senior managers at The Bloom Firm, agreed to pay $274,000 to settle allegations under the False Claims Act.
 The settlement resolves claims that the firm falsely certified the use of Paycheck Protection Program (PPP) loan funds for eligible payroll expenses, while actually using the funds to pay ineligible employees.
 The Bloom Firm will pay $204,200.34, with Bloom and Pollock each paying $35,384.49.

 Personal life

-Bloom married her husband, Braden Pollock, on December 5, 2014.
+Bloom married Braden Pollock, on December 5, 2014.
 Pollock is the founder of Legal Brand Marketing and works as the Bloom Firm's manager.
 He was formerly on the board of the web services company Epik.
 Bloom and Pollock divorced in 2023.

-Bloom has two adult children, daughter Sarah and son Samuel, with her former husband Jim Wong, a LAUSD teacher.
+Bloom has two adult children, daughter Sarah and son Samuel, with her former husband Jim Wong, an LAUSD teacher.

 A vegetarian since 16, Bloom has been vegan since 2009.
 Bloom is Jewish.